 Enter any addbacks and deductions on lines 4 through 10.
 Enter the name of the addback/deduction, its 3-digit code, and its amount.
-Enter negative amounts in brackets>.
+Use minus signs to denote negative amounts.
 Attach additional sheets if necessary.

 The following addbacks and deductions should be entered on lines 4 through 10: